decidim/decidim/decidim-verifications/README.md

   to implement it.
 "Simple" here means that the authorization can be granted with the submission of a single form.
 For example, to validate a user against a census API you will need a form with some fields that your users will use to authenticate against a census (for example, an ID and a Postal Code).
-You'll implement this with a form class.
+You will implement this with a form class.
 See the documentation for the [parent class][authorization handler base class] or have a look at some live examples, such as: